imanalo03/Turritopsis-dohrnii/README.md

-# JellyGene Project: Exploring the Genetic Wonders of the Immortal Jellyfish - Using mitochondrion gene to find one which species are related to T.dohrnii and how these gene differ from other species
+# JellyGene Project: Exploring Mitochondrial Diversity in the Immortal Jellyfish

 **Overview**

-Welcome to the JellGene Project repository!
-The focus of this project is to investigate _Turritopsis dohrnii_, a unique type of jellyfish.
-This jellyfish is truly amazing since it has a unique ability that no other animal possesses: the ability to reverse its life cycle and prevent aging and death.
-For the most part, animals follow a linear path from birth through adulthood, old age, and death.
-Not the immortal jellyfish, though!
-It has the ability to revert to its youthful state rather than age when faced with difficult or stressful situations.
-This special ability is like pressing a restart button for its cells, keeping the jellyfish from getting old.

-This research explores the reasons why immortal jellyfish stay young, avoid aging, and escape death from old age.
-By examining their genes and comparing them with _Turritopsis rubra_, a regular jellyfish, I aim to identify the specific genes responsible for this extraordinary trait.
-The hope is that understanding these immortal genes will shed more light on the aging process and help find ways to keep cells healthy and rejuvenated.
+Welcome to the JellyGene Project repository!
+This project aims to unravel the mysteries of the immortal jellyfish, _Turritopsis dohrnii_, by exploring the diversity in its mitochondria and comparing it with _Turritopsis rubra_ and other selected species.
+The focus is on understanding how the mitochondria of these species differ and how they are related evolutionarily.

+**Objectives**

-**Obtain Genomic or Transcriptomic Data:**
+1. **Obtain Genomic or Transcriptomic Data:**

--Search public databases like NCBI for available datasets of _Turritopsis dohrnii_ and _Turritopsis rubra_.
+   - Search public databases like NCBI for available datasets of _Turritopsis dohrnii_, _Turritopsis rubra_, and other chosen species.

-**Comparative Genomics:**
+2. **Comparative Genomics of Mitochondria:**

--Use BLAST to compare genes across _Turritopsis dohrnii_, _Turritopsis rubra_, and potentially other species.
+   - Utilize BLAST to compare mitochondrial genes across _Turritopsis dohrnii_, _Turritopsis rubra_, and selected species.

-**Sequence Alignment:**
+3. **Sequence Alignment of Mitochondrial Genes:**

--Align orthologous gene sequences using MAFFT.
+   - Align orthologous mitochondrial gene sequences using MAFFT.

-**Phylogenetic Tree Construction:**
+4. **Phylogenetic Tree Construction:**

--Construct a phylogenetic tree using iqtree.

-**Visualization:**
-- Find out how T.dohrnni mitochondrion varies from the other species.
-Using the output from MAFFT and visualizing using MSA?.
+   - Construct a phylogenetic tree using iqtree to visualize the evolutionary relationships among _Turritopsis dohrnii_, _Turritopsis rubra_, and other species based on their mitochondrial genes.

+5. **Visualization of Mitochondrial Variation:**
+   - Explore the variation in _Turritopsis dohrnii_'s mitochondria compared to other species.
+Visualize the aligned sequences to gain insights into the unique features of the immortal jellyfish's mitochondria.

+**Future Applications**

+As we delve into the mitochondrial diversity of the immortal jellyfish, the findings of this study pave the way for potential future applications.
+Imagine unlocking the secrets encoded in the other genes of _Turritopsis dohrnii_ that contribute to its immortality.
+This knowledge could have profound implications for understanding the aging process in humans and developing strategies to maintain cell health and rejuvenation.

+**Join the Exploration**

+Feel free to explore the repository, contribute your insights, and be part of the journey to uncover the genetic wonders of the immortal jellyfish!